Uniswap/docs/docs/sdk/v3/guides/02-quoting.md

 ## Introduction

 This guide will cover how to get the current quotes for any token pair on the Uniswap protocol.
 It is based on the [Quoting code example](https://github.com/Uniswap/examples/tree/main/v3-sdk/quoting), found in the Uniswap code examples [repository](https://github.com/Uniswap/examples).
 To run this example, check out the examples's [README](https://github.com/Uniswap/examples/blob/main/v3-sdk/minting-position/README.md) and follow the setup instructions.

 :::info

-For a briefer on the SDK and to learn more about how these guides connect to the examples repository, please visit our [background](./01-background.md) page!
+If you need a briefer on the SDK and to learn more about how these guides connect to the examples repository, please visit our [background](./01-background.md) page!
 :::

 In this example we will use `quoteExactInputSingle` to get a quote for the pair **USDC - WETH**.